General Accessibility Guidelines

 When uploading images to page, the use of ALT Text allows screen readers to inform the student what the picture is.
 To add ALT text to pictures within Canvas, please see this help document: How do I embed images in the Rich Content Editor?

 Videos within Canvas should always have the option for closed captioning.
 If using external videos, such as YouTube, check with the video provider for CC options.
 For videos within Media Library, contact email@example.com to discuss the options available.

 Students can view text contrast when formatting with bolds & italics.
 Avoid using underlining unless it is an URL link.
 When using color text, you want to ensure adequate color contrast & use accessibility friendly colors.
 Avoid bright colors, such as yellow, pale green, pink, and orange.
 In order to determine if your font color is accessible, please use the ColorSafe website.

 WCAG Guidelines recommend contrast ratio of 4.5 for small text or 3 for large text which is 24px or 18px bold.

-Yale’s Poorvu Center for Teaching and Learning is piloting Blackboard Ally in Canvas @ Yale in fall 2017, bringing alternative accessible formats of content shared through Canvas into the hands of any student at Yale.
-These automatically generated alternative accessible formats include Semantic HTML, audio, ePub, and electronic braille.
+Yale’s Poorvu Center for Teaching and Learning is integrating Blackboard Ally in Canvas @ Yale.
+Ally provides more accessible formats of content shared through Canvas.
 To learn how to obtain accessible content within Canvas, please see help documentation: Alternative accessible formats of content in Canvas